 The plastic materials from the processing facility can be distributed to the end users through truck, rail or air transport.
 It is estimated that just the extraction of raw materials for plastic manufacturing and their transportation and distribution currently emits about 1.5 to 12.5 million metric tonnes of greenhouse gases (Kumar et al., 2021).
 Most of the end users are located far from the processing facilities, increasing the carbon footprint of the plastic packaging materials (Di et al., 2022).

-4.2.5 End of life of plastics
+4.2.5 End-of-life plastics

 It is well known that generally plastic materials do not decompose, but they break up into smaller pieces termed 'microplastics (Gazal and Gheewala, 2020).
 However, there are three main fates of plastic wastes, namely recycling or reprocessing into secondary materials, thermal destruction and discarding or landfills (Geyer et al., 2017; Kan and Miller, 2022).
 The rate of those fates may vary between regions across the world.
 The case study for the USA is shown in Table 2.
 Although the plastic can be recycled, the amount of solid waste generated by them is becoming a significant problem due to their environmental impact (Evode et al., 2021).
 The end of life had fewer emissions of greenhouse gases when compared with production and conversion stages (Figure 4).